During the course of managing your website or blog, there may be times when you may need to reassign WordPress post authors.

 Let’s go through these methods.

-Method #1 – Keep The Same Author, Change The Display Name
+Method #1 – Same Author, Different Name

-This could be because:
+The reason for this could be because:

 - You would like to publish posts under an alias (i.e. a pen name),

 So, for example, let’s say that all of your posts look like this …

 But you would like the name shown on the posts changed to this …